alexch/codelikethis/public/lessons/agile/planning.md

 e.g. :

 * estimating a story based on its title alone
-* prioritizing into clusters but not into a linear list
+* prioritizing into rough clusters but not into a precise linear list
 * a customer setting an estimate or a coder setting a priority

 so *please* try to treat the previous slide as a checklist, and push back if someone wants to skip a step, or do it out of order, or impatiently do several steps at once